NothNoth/M6000Protocol/README.md

   - 000e : Block length
   - F0 ...
 F7 : MIDI SysEx data

-The SysEx Message can be decoded as:
+Those SysEx Message can be decoded as:

   - F0 : SysEx Start
   - 00 20 1F : "3 byte manufacturer ID for TC Electronic" (according to the D-Two spec)
   - 00 : System Exclusive device ID (User parameter set in "MIDI Setup Page")
-  - 46 : M6000 model ID (D-Two was 0x45, M-One was 0x44)
+  - 46 : M6000 model ID (M-One was 0x44, D-Two was 0x45)
   - 47 : Message Type
   - 06 7F 00 00 00 26 : Data
   - F7 : SysEnd Ends here

+### Parsing the SysEx messages

+The general SysEx message structure seems to match perfectly fine with the observed packets.
+Now, we need to properly interpret those depending on the Message Types.

+We can see that the M-One, D-Two and M3000 share most of the message type identifiers:

+	SYXTYPE_PRESETDATA    = 0x20
+	SYXTYPE_RHYTHMDATA    = 0x21
+	SYXTYPE_PARAMDATA     = 0x22
+	SYXTYPE_BANKREQUEST   = 0x40
+	SYXTYPE_PRESETRECALL  = 0x44
+	SYXTYPE_PRESETREQUEST = 0x45
+	SYXTYPE_RHYTHMREQUEST = 0x46
+	SYXTYPE_PARAMREQUEST  = 0x47

+When it comes to the message contents, observed data doesn't match with previous specifications.
+Usually, M6000 messages are too long.

+The M5000 documentation (https://data2.manualslib.com/pdf4/83/8276/827523-tc_electronic/m5000.pdf?48edcf2567a3317926d32a46822d089a&take=binary) shows a very different messages specifications.
+Here the TC ID is set at 0x33 (instead of 0x00201F for the M-One, D-Two, M3000), followed by a device Id, the card identifier and a packet type between 0x00 and 0x07.